hassanshahzadaheer/html-basic-website/README.md

 ## Project Overview

-This project involves creating a simple multi-page website using only HTML.
+This project based on the [roadmap.sh](https://roadmap.sh/projects/single-page-cv) guidelines involves creating a simple multi-page website using only HTML.
 The goal is to practice structuring a website in a semantic, organized way that can easily accommodate styling and additional features later.
 This project focuses purely on building the structure of the website.

 ---